DuckbearLab/UnityMFTDatabaseImporter/README.md

 #### Add package from disk

-1. Download this git repository as ZIP file to your computer and then select it.
+1. Download this git repository as ZIP file to your computer and then extract it.
 2. Choose `Add package from disk`
 3. Select the extracted folder